-If you want to see someone swat madly at their hair, just send them down into a dark basement or seldom-opened shed to retrieve something.
+If you want to see someone swat madly at their hair in a panic, just send them down into a dark basement or seldom-opened shed to retrieve something.

 Once they encounter that first sensation of a slimy spider web clinging to their head, it’s a wild flailing of arms probably followed by a shriek of “Get it off me!”

 Obviously, this is the perfect reaction one would hope to achieve when decorating their home for Halloween!

 In my opinion, all Halloween decorations and props should be rated for “maximum scream effect” — with labels indicating the likelihood of each product generating screams.

 If you want an over-the-top reaction from visitors to your home this fall, try making your own Halloween spider webs!